 - a.
 Project Abstract.
 Applicants should include a project abstract as the first page of the program narrative, and it is included in the page limitation specified above.
-The abstract should not exceed 200 words and briefly describe the project's purpose, identify the population to be served, and summarize the activities that the applicant will implement to achieve the project's goals and objectives.
+The abstract should not exceed 200 words and briefly describe the training and technical assistance program for judicial and court personnel and the activities that the applicant will implement to achieve the program's goals and objectives.
 These goals and objectives should focus on short-term and intermediate outcomes (see Goals, Objectives, and Performance Measures, below).
 The abstract should describe how the applicant will measure progress toward these goals. - b.
 Statement of the Problem.
-Applicants should briefly describe the need for a membership organization for nonprofit organizations that serves the families of missing and exploited children and the improvement of public awareness and education about child protection.
-In addition, the applicant should describe the need to provide resources to law enforcement and community agencies that serve missing and exploited children.
-The applicant should use data to provide evidence that the need exists, demonstrate the size and scope of the need, and document the effects of the need on the target population and the larger community.
-Applicants should describe any previous or current attempts to address the need. - c.
+Applicants should briefly describe the need for training and technical assistance to improve the judicial system's handling of child abuse, neglect, and related cases.
+The applicant should use data to provide evidence that the need exists and demonstrate the size and scope of the need.

+The applicant should describe any previous or current experience addressing the need for training and technical assistance for judicial and court personnel with the purpose of improving the judicial system's handling of child abuse, neglect, and related cases.

+c.
 Goals, Objectives, and Performance Measures.
 Applicants should describe the goals of the proposed program and identify its objectives.
 When formulating the program's goals and objectives, applicants should be cognizant of the performance measures that OJJDP will require successful applicants to provide.

 Goals.
-Applicants should describe the program's intent to address the need noted in the previous section and outline the project's goals.
+Applicants should describe the program's intent to eliminate the need noted in the previous section and outline the project's goals.

 Program Objectives.
 Applicants should explain how the program will accomplish its goals.
 Objectives are specific, quantifiable statements of the project's desired results.
 They should be clearly linked to the problem identified in the preceding section and measurable.
-(Examples of measurable objectives include the following: to increase the number or member organizations or to disseminate at least four issues of quarterly newsletters to member organizations, missing children clearinghouses, and partner agencies.)